hvesalai/emacs-scala-mode/README.md

 - syntax-begin-function for reliably fontifying elements which span multiple lines
 - beginning-of-defun, end-of-defun
-- indent case, etc after they are typed (use first space as self-insert-hook)
 - movement commands to move to previous or next definition (val, var, def, class, trait, object)
 - highlight headings and annotations inside scaladoc specially (use